jktrn/enscribe.dev-hexo/source/_posts/writeups/sekai/compilation.md

 genre: forensics
 points: 470
 description: |
-    *Investigator*: It looks like your files were encrypted—do you have a backup?
+    *Investigator*: It looks like your files were encrypted — do you have a backup?
     *Me*: Online, yes, but even the backup links got encrypted.
 Can you help me find anything?
 files: '[chall.zip](https://drive.google.com/u/0/uc?id=1d3vuYvnIRR1Nr0y-_g-Z5IjU3T4cZcAV)'
 {% endchallenge %}